 Intellectual Ventures settles patent case against Altera

-In October, sources told Reuters that Intellectual Ventures had curtailed its patent buying while it tried to raise $3 billion more.
+In October, sources told Reuters that Intellectual Ventures had curtailed its patent buying while it tried to raise another $3 billion.
 They said the company had pushed back the closing dates on some patent deals and bowed out of others.

 Earlier this month, the U.S. House of Representatives passed a bill aimed at making it harder for patent assertion entities to file lawsuits.
-Democratic Senator Patrick Leahy of Vermont, chair of the Judiciary Committee, and Senator Mike Lee, a Republican from Utah, have also introduced a similar bill.
+In the Senate, Patrick Leahy, a Vermont Democrat and chairman of the Judiciary Committee, and Mike Lee, a Republican from Utah, have introduced a similar bill.
 A Senate hearing on the issue is scheduled for next week.

 The case in U.S. District Court, District of Delaware is Intellectual Ventures I LLC and Intellectual Ventures II LLC vs. Altera Corp et al., 10-1065.